-- Two administrative positions were eliminated, and one administrative limited duration, Customized Training position ended, two positions were reclassified, and one new administrative grant position was created, netting out to remain at 53 FTE. - One full-time faculty position (a Clinical Lab Assistant) was eliminated reducing full-time faculty from 131 to 130 FTE. - Four new classified or admin professional positions were created as strategic additions, while three positions were eliminated through reductions, and a net +0.95 FTE between new grants and ending grants combined to an increase to 214.6 FTE.
+- Two administrative positions were eliminated, and one administrative limited duration, Customized Training position ended, two positions were reclassified, and one new administrative grant position was created, netting out to remain at 53 FTE. - One full-time faculty position (a Clinical Lab Assistant) was eliminated reducing full-time faculty from 131 to 130 FTE. - Four new classified or admin professional positions were created as strategic additions, while three positions were eliminated through reductions, and a net +0.95 FTE between new grants and ending grants combined to a two position increase overall.